OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 If you have a technical or support question, please visit Microsoft Support to learn more about Microsoft Support offerings.
 If you have a personal Microsoft account password question, please visit Microsoft account support.

-Top of page Product-specific details:Enterprise and developer productsEnterprise and developer products
+Top of page Enterprise and developer productsEnterprise and developer products

 Enterprise and Developer Products are Microsoft products and related software offered to and designed primarily for use by organizations and developers.
 They include:

-*   Cloud services, referred to as Online Services in the Microsoft Online Services Terms (OST), such as Office 365, Microsoft Azure, Microsoft Dynamics365, Microsoft Intune, and Microsoft Azure Stack, for which an organization (our customer) contracts with Microsoft for the services (“Enterprise Online Services”).
+*   Cloud services, referred to as Online Services in the Microsoft Online Services Terms (OST), such as Office 365, Microsoft Azure, Microsoft Dynamics365, and Microsoft Intune for which an organization (our customer) contracts with Microsoft for the services (“Enterprise Online Services”).
 *   Other enterprise and developer cloud-based services, such as PlayFab Services and tools such as Cortana Skills Kit.
-*   Server and developer products, such as Windows Server, SQL Server, Visual Studio, System Center, and open source software like Bot Framework solutions (“Enterprise and Developer Software”).
+*   Server, developer, and hybrid cloud platform products, such as Windows Server, SQL Server, Visual Studio, System Center, Azure Stack and open source software like Bot Framework solutions (“Enterprise and Developer Software”).
 *   Appliances and hardware used for storage infrastructure, such as StorSimple (“Enterprise Appliances”).
 *   Professional services referred to in the OST that are available with Enterprise Online Services, such as onboarding services, data migration services, data science services, or services to supplement existing features in the Enterprise Online Services.